phiroict/training-kube-certification/readme.md

 ### Use minikube.
 If you are less interested in the inner workings of kubernetes, you can use minikube, a cluster you can run locally on a machine with at least 36 GiB RAM.
-In the make file there are four ways to create these minikube stacks
+In the make file there are four ways to create these minikube stacks.
+If you do not that much memory you can change the settings, by for instance using fewer nodes and memory.
+Note that tools like istio need a lot of resources so if you notice that pods are failing with OOMErrors you need to increase memory per node.
+It is better to have fewer nodes than memory.
+On linux, the kvm2 minikube is recommended.

 ```makefile
 ## Minikube start commands with several drivers